Clifford Durr: Civil rights work

-The Durrs then returned to Montgomery, Alabama in the hope of returning to a more prosperous, less controversial life.
-However, Senator James Eastland of Mississippi soon subpoenaed Clifford Durr and his associate Aubrey Williams to a hearing of the Senate Subcommittee on Internal Security investigating the Highlander Folk School, with which both Durrs and Williams had been associated.
-With the assistance of Senator Lyndon Johnson Durr succeeded in discrediting the hearing, but only after nearly coming to blows with a witness in the hearing room.
-In the process, however, Durr's health and law practice suffered, as Durr lost most of his white clients while the FBI increased its surveillance of him and those around him.
+The Durrs then returned to Montgomery, Alabama, in the hope of returning to a more prosperous, less controversial life.
+However, US Senator James Eastland of Mississippi soon subpoenaed Clifford Durr and his associate Aubrey Williams to a hearing of the Senate Subcommittee on Internal Security investigating the Highlander Folk School with which both Durrs and Williams had been associated.
+With the assistance of Senator Lyndon Johnson of Texas, Durr succeeded in discrediting the hearing but only after he had nearly come to blows with a witness in the hearing room.
+In the process, however, Durr's health and law practice suffered, as he lost most of his white clients, and the FBI increased its surveillance of him and those around him.

 Durr continued to practice in Montgomery as counsel, along with a local attorney Fred Gray, for black citizens whose rights had been violated.
-He and Gray were prepared to appeal the conviction of Claudette Colvin, a 15-year-old African-American woman charged with violating Montgomery's bus segregation laws in March, 1955, but elected not to do so when E.D.
-Nixon, later of the Montgomery Improvement Association, and other black activists decided that hers was not the case to use to challenge the law.
+He and Gray were prepared to appeal the conviction of Claudette Colvin, a 15-year-old African-American woman charged with violating Montgomery's bus segregation laws in March 1955 but elected not to do so when E.D.
+Nixon, later of the Montgomery Improvement Association, and other black activists decided not the case to use to challenge the law because of her teenage pregnancy.

-Durr was therefore ready in December, 1955, when police arrested Rosa Parks for refusing to give her seat to a white man.
-Durr called the jail when authorities refused to tell Nixon what the charges against Parks were and he and his wife accompanied Nixon to the jail when Nixon bailed her out.
+Durr was therefore ready in December 1955, when police arrested Rosa Parks for refusing to give her seat to a white man.
+Durr called the jail when authorities refused to tell Nixon what the charges against Parks were.
+He and his wife accompanied Nixon to the jail when Nixon bailed her out.
 Nixon and Durr then went to the Parks' home to discuss whether she was prepared to fight the charges against her.
-Durr and Gray represented Parks in her criminal appeals in state court, while Gray took on the federal court litigation, challenging the constitutionality of the ordinance.
+Durr and Gray represented Parks in her criminal appeals in state court, and Gray took on the federal court litigation and challenged the constitutionality of the ordinance.

 Durr continued to represent activists in the Civil Rights Movement, supported by financial support from friends and philanthropists outside the South.
 He eventually closed his firm in 1964.
 He lectured in the United States and abroad after his retirement.
 He died at his grandfather's farm in 1975.